skateco/skate/README.md

 Currently uses vendored ssh, plan is to move to openssh and use the native binary on the host.

+Supported Distro: Ubuntu 24.04
-Supported Distro: Debian like (Ubuntu, Debian, Raspbian) Supported architectures: amd64, armv6, armv7, arm64
+Supported architectures: amd64, arm64

 ## Architecture